zaznivlijter/smpa_assignment2_grouping_zaznivlijter/README.md

 # smpa_assignment2_grouping

 Fork this repository so you have your own version under your Github account (rather than mine) to change and modify.
-Rename the repository to append your last name, e.g. `smpa_assignment_filteringsorting_kessler`.
+Rename the repository to append your last name, e.g. `smpa_assignment2_grouping_kessler`.

 Clone that new repository as a new project within RStudio/Posit Cloud.
 Make sure you do this within the "Teaching Space" and that you choose the "Assignment2" list before creating the project from github.